tektutor/tekton-jan-2023/README.md

 ## What is Virtual Machine?
 - is a technology that allows running multiples OS on the same desktop/laptop/workstation/server
-- many OS can be active at the same time
+- many OS can be active at the same time unlike the boot loader which allows only one OS active
-- each Virtual Machine needs to be allocation with dedicated resource hardware, it called a heavy-weight virtualization
+- each Virtual Machine needs to be allocated with dedicated hardware resources, hence it is called as a heavy-weight virtualization technology

-## What are the factors that controls/decides the max Virtual Machine a server can support?
+## What are the factors that controls/decides the maximum Virtual Machines a server can support?
-- Total CPU Cores
+- Total CPU Cores supported in the Processor(s)
 - RAM
 - Disk Size